Review: Maaemo (2017)Esben Holmboe Bang is Only Getting Better

-Maaemo is the pride of Norway.
-Esben has received his maximum number of Michelin stars, and, as far as I am concerned, they are not going anywhere anytime soon.
+When it comes to food experiences, Maaemo is the pride of Norway.
+Esben has received the maximum number of Michelin stars, and, as far as I am concerned, they are not going anywhere anytime soon.
 In one way, you could say that Maaemo has reached the pinnacle of the culinary world.
 Yet, the quality on the plate keeps developing and improving year after year.
-Climbing on the World’s 50th Best Restaurants-list is one of the few ways ahead in terms of international accolade.
+Climbing on the World’s 50th Best Restaurants-list is one of the few ways ahead in terms of international accolades.
 Such an achievement would require visits from chefs and foodies from all over the world.
 Maaemo is definitely on the right path.
 Judging from how many of my fellow foodies who have been here lately, I would say Maaemo should expect an advancement next year.
-In order to really get a boost, though, more people need to understand that Oslo is a culinary destination worth visiting not only for Maaemo, but also for Kontrast, Bokbacka, Pjoltergeist, Omakase by Alex Cabiao, and À L’aise.
+In order to really get a boost, though, more people need to understand that Oslo is a culinary destination worth visiting not only for Maaemo, but also for restaurants like Kontrast, Bokbacka, Pjoltergeist, Omakase by Alex Cabiao, and À L’aise.

-The most beautiful new dish of the summer menu.
+The most beautiful new dish on the summer menu.